withcaldera/engineering-framework/roles/principal-software-engineer.md

 ## Overview

 Principal Software Engineers are technical leaders who operate at the project level.
 You discover and define solutions to complex problems, set technical direction for significant initiatives, and multiply the impact of entire teams.
 You balance deep technical expertise with strategic thinking and leadership.
+You continue to execute, deliver, and discover solutions while expanding into problem discovery.

+**Typical Experience**: 4-8 years

 ---

 ## Scope & Responsibilities

 ### Time Horizon
-**1-2 months** — You plan and deliver projects that span multiple features and systems, thinking strategically about the medium-term future.
+**3-6 months** — You plan and deliver projects that span multiple features and systems, thinking strategically about the medium-term future.

-### Problem Space
+### Ownership
-**Solution Discovery** — You're given problems to solve.
-You discover, evaluate, and define the solution, then lead the delivery.
+**Solution Discovery → Problem Discovery** — You start by being given problems to solve while you discover and define solutions (solution discovery), and transition into identifying problems worth solving (problem discovery).
+You continue to execute and deliver on features and projects.

-### Impact Radius
+### Scope
-**Projects → Products** — Your work creates coherent products and capabilities that transform how clients operate.
+**Projects → Products** — You start with projects and transition into owning entire products.
+Your work creates coherent products and capabilities that transform how clients operate.

 ---